nfernandezsanz/CryptoPriceAPI/README.md

 ## :memo: License ##

-This is a personal project part of my personal portfolio.
+This is a personal project part of my portfolio.
+Feel free to use it for good purposes and remember that cryptocurrencies are volatile, do not invest blindly.

 &#xa0;